code-for-tomorrow/.github/CONTRIBUTING.md

 ## Submit practice problem(s).

-### Option 1: Use GitHub
 ***Note 1:** If you choose option 1, we assume you know basic Git, e.g. committing, pushing, pulling, branching, merging, etc. If you want to learn the basic Git you need to contribute, we recommend watching [this entire playlist.](https://www.youtube.com/watch?v=3RjQznt-8kE&list=PL4cUxeGkcC9goXbgTDQ0n_4TBzOO0ocPR&index=1)*

 ***Note 2:** If you want an overview of the Pull Request (PR) workflow we are using, read [these articles](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/proposing-changes-to-your-work-with-pull-requests).*

-1. Send your GitHub username to a Curriculum Development member and ask them to add you as an outside collaborator on the repository or repositories that you want to contribute to.
-2. Clone or fork the official C4T repository.
+1. Clone or fork the official C4T repository.
     * All repositories can be found here: https://github.com/code4tomorrow
     * [How to Clone](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository)
     * [How to Fork](https://help.github.com/en/github/getting-started-with-github/fork-a-repo)
-3. Work on the practice problems locally.
+2. Work on the practice problems locally.
     * If you cloned the repo, make sure you create and checkout a new branch. **DO NOT MAKE EDITS ON THE MASTER BRANCH.**
     * If you forked the repo, you’re free to work on the master branch or make your own branches (though that is kinda unnecessary).
     * [Git Branches Tutorial](https://www.atlassian.com/git/tutorials/using-branches)
-4. Push your local branch to remote.
+3. Push your local branch to remote.
     * [How to Push](https://help.github.com/en/github/using-git/pushing-commits-to-a-remote-repository)
-5. Make a pull request to merge your branch with the master branch of the official C4T repo.
+4. Make a pull request to merge your branch with the master branch of the official C4T repo.
-    * Make sure that the title of your pull request is descriptive but concise.
+    * Follow the pull request template
-    * In the description part of your pull request, you should specify the following:
-      * Your full name (if it’s not clear from your GitHub profile)
-      * Chapter # and section name that this problem should go under (for example, Ch.
-1 Intro to Python, Section: Comments)
     * [How to Create a Pull Request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)
-6. Mention @Curriculum Development on the Teachers Discord that you’ve submitted a PR.
-7. Monitor the status of your Pull Request on GitHub.
+5. Monitor the status of your Pull Request on GitHub.
     * It’s possible that the Curriculum Development team will Request Changes, in which case you will need to commit those changes before your PR will be approved and merged into the official master branch.

-### Option 2: Use the Google Form
-Submit a problem [here](https://forms.gle/hDWrPRG3HuAgUdCJ9) if you don’t have a GitHub account.
-Be sure to message a Curriculum Development member if you submit through a Google Form.

-**Thank you teachers for following these guidelines and helping us build a problem base!**
+**Thank you for following these guidelines and helping us build a problem base!**